Aydan Şener

-Memnune Aydan Şener (born 1 March 1963) is a Turkish film and television actress, former model, Miss Turkey 1981 and a beauty contestant in Miss World 1981.
+Memnune Aydan Şener (born 1 March 1963) is a Turkish actress, model and beauty pageant titleholder who won Miss Turkey 1981 and represented her country at Miss World 1981 but unplaced.
+She is of Tatar origin.

 Biography

 She was born in Kilis, a town in south-central Turkey, in 1963.
+Her aunt is actress Suzan Avcı.
 She moved to Bursa in her early childhood along with her family.
 She completed her secondary and high school education in Bursa.
 She was elected Miss Turkey in 1981 and represented Turkey at the Miss World beauty pageant in the same year.
-Having worked as a model for a short while, she started her acting career with the TV series "Küçük Ağa" in 1983.
+Having worked as a model for a short while, she started her acting career with the mini period series "Küçük Ağa" based from novel in 1983.
+With Tolga Savacı, She played in Fatih Harbiye, Samanyolu based from novels and "Gölge Çiçeği" for third times.
+She played in mini period series Çalıkuşu based on classic novel and series "Yeniden Doğmak" about Turk emigration in Bulgaria.